 - Improve their privacy.
 Make sure the floor plan for the home is not accessible online (including at realtors’ websites, if the house is for sale); encourage the use of an unlisted phone number and a P.O.
 Box or other address for receiving personal mail.

-- Conduct a physical security survey of their home and all out buildings.
+- Conduct a physical security survey of their home and outbuildings.
 Basic elements: clearly delineated property line; perimeter fencing as appropriate; layered security; adequate locks professionally installed, including double-cylinder deadbolts on doors near windows; an alarm system with alarm contacts on all doors and windows; battery power back-up in case electricity is lost; bars on windows, if necessary; spotlights with motion-sensing devices; panic alarms throughout home; an interior safe room; smoke detectors and other environmental safety sensors (carbon monoxide, temperature); and first aid (kits, automated external defibrillator, and adequate supply of prescription medicines).

 - Provide practical security education.
 “Keep safe” reminders might include: Vary the route for driving home, always carry cell phones and other emergency communication devices, travel with proper medications and records, and ensure regular maintenance of detection equipment and fire extinguishers.